-Assessment in PSHEE and Wellbeing does not imply that children are failing as people or citizens.
+Assessment in PSHEE and Wellbeing does not imply that children can be considered to be underachieving as people or citizens.
 It is not a judgement on the worth, personality or value of an individual child or their family.
 This is particularly important in working with children from diverse backgrounds or who have emotional and behavioural difficulties.